ionic-team/ionic-docs/src/pages/studio/guides/quickstart.md

 The quickstart tutorial walks you through starting a new app, the basics of Compose and Code, and serving your app.

-> 🚧 These docs are a work-in-progress.
-Check back frequently for updates!

 ## Start a New App

 To create a new Ionic project: